AsishKoruprolu/Image2Speech/README.md

-# Neuraltalk2-pytorch
+# Image2Speech

-Changes compared to neuraltalk2.
 - Instead of using random split, we use [karpathy's train-val-test split](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
-- Use resnet instead of vgg;
-- Much more models (you can check out models folder).
+- other models are available as well.

 ## Requirements
 Python 2.7 (because there is no [coco-caption](https://github.com/tylin/coco-caption) version for python 3) PyTorch 0.2 (along with torchvision)

 You need to download pretrained resnet model for both training and evaluation.
 The models can be downloaded from [here](https://drive.google.com/open?id=0B7fNdx_jAqhtbVYzOURMdDNHSGM), and should be placed in `data/imagenet_weights`.
+We use this data from Karpath's repository.

 ## Pretrained models
 Pretrained models are provided [here](https://drive.google.com/open?id=0B7fNdx_jAqhtN0lUbU5kN1pMZUE).
 And the performances of each model will be maintained in this [issue](https://github.com/ruotianluo/neuraltalk2.pytorch/issues/10).